astriagk/ping-parent-backend/docs/AI_PROMPTS.md

 - File: [file path]
 - What I was trying to do: [description]

+Reference Documentation:
+- @docs/TROUBLESHOOTING.md - Common mistakes and fixes
+- @docs/AI_CONTEXT.md - Core patterns and conventions
+- @docs/FOLDER_STRUCTURE.MD - File organization rules

 Steps:
 1. First check @docs/TROUBLESHOOTING.md for common mistakes
+2. Verify file placement against @docs/FOLDER_STRUCTURE.MD
-2. If not found, debug using patterns from @docs/AI_CONTEXT.md
+3. If not found, debug using patterns from @docs/AI_CONTEXT.md

 Common issues to check:
 - Controller naming (should NOT have "Controller" suffix)